tsx vs ts-node vs Bun: Running TypeScript Directly 2026

 TL;DR

-tsx has replaced ts-node as the default TypeScript runner for Node.js projects. tsx is esbuild-powered (fast), has full ESM support, and works with Node.js 18+. ts-node is 5-10x slower (runs tsc) and ESM support is historically painful.
-Bun is the fastest option overall — TS is native, no configuration needed — but Node.js compatibility issues remain for production servers.
-For scripts and CLIs: tsx.
-For production servers: tsx (for Node.js) or Bun (if compatibility is confirmed). ts-node: only for legacy projects.
+tsx has replaced ts-node as the default TypeScript runner for Node.js projects. tsx is esbuild-powered (fast), has full ESM support, and works with Node.js 18+. ts-node is 5-10x slower (runs tsc under the hood) and ESM support is historically painful.
+Bun is the fastest option overall — TypeScript is native, no loader required — but Node.js compatibility issues remain for some production workloads.
+For scripts and CLIs: tsx or Bun.
+For production Node.js servers: compile to JavaScript with tsc or tsup, do not run TypeScript directly in prod. ts-node: only for legacy projects that already use it.

 Key Takeaways

-- For development: tsx or Bun (your choice); avoid ts-node in new projects
+- For development: tsx or Bun; avoid ts-node in new projects

 npm install --save-dev tsx